SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Where to Enjoy Three Innings Free

-Did you know you can catch up to three innings of San Francisco baseball for free?
-Many visitors are not aware that the San Francisco Giants offer a small viewing area near McCovey Cove where you can see part of the game for free.
+Many visitors are unaware that the San Francisco Giants offer a small viewing area near McCovey Cove, behind right field, where you can see part of the game for free.

-This area is standing room only and offers a decent view for around 100 people at a time.
-The area is tightly monitored by the San Francisco Giants staff, and they turn it over the area to a new group of people after the third, sixth, and ninth innings.
+The San Francisco Giants staff tightly monitors the area, and they turn it over the area to a new group of people after the third, sixth, and ninth innings.

 The map below shows you where to find this area outside the stadium.
-You'll either see people standing in line to get to this section or San Francisco Giants staff waiting in this area to help visitors.
+You'll see people standing in line to get to this section or San Francisco Giants staff waiting in this area to help visitors.

 A map showing where you go to watch the San Francisco Giants play for free.